Posted on Thursday 01 January 2015

 The federal government levies a Goods and Service Tax (GST) on most goods and services sold in Canada.
 The GST was introduced in 1991, and has been set at five percent since 1998.
 Some essential goods and services are zero-rated, meaning that GST is charged at 0%: effectively, there is no tax to be paid.

 This includes basic groceries, although most beverages, candies, and snacks are taxable.
 Prescription drugs and medical supplies are also zero-rated, as are certain exports.
 Manufacturers of zero-rated goods may reclaim the GST paid on the supplies used to make them.
 Some services (typically medical, educational, legal, or financial) are classified as tax-exempt instead.
 Once again, the end user pays no GST.
+Similar to when applying for car repair loans.
+Most loans don't require GST but best to double check this with the lender.

 However, unlike zero-rated products and services, the supplier cannot reclaim GST on their taxable inputs.
 Full lists of zero-rated and tax-exempt goods can be found through the Canadian Revenue Agency website.
 Small suppliers are also exempt from collecting GST on their sales.
 A small supplier is a person whose worldwide taxable supply of goods and services from all businesses is less than $30,000 over the last four calendar quarters, as well as in the last calendar quarter.